DocF/DocF.github.io/_pages/about.md

 ## News
-- [06/2024] :fire::fire:Awarded the Excellent PhD Graduate of the SAE at Tsinghua University.
+- [06/2024] Awarded the Excellent PhD Graduate of the SAE at Tsinghua University.

 - [06/2024] Google Scholar Citations reached 200.

-- [05/2024] :fire::fire::fire:Successfully defended Ph.D. dissertation.
+- [05/2024] Successfully defended Ph.D. dissertation.

-- [04/2024] :fire:"Efficient Object Detection Method Based on Improved YOLOv3 Network for Remote Sensing Images," has been selected as a highly-cited and high-PCSl paper in the March-April 2024 issue of CNKI Academic Highlights.
+- [04/2024] "Efficient Object Detection Method Based on Improved YOLOv3 Network for Remote Sensing Images," has been selected as a highly-cited and high-PCSl paper in the March-April 2024 issue of CNKI Academic Highlights.